cockroachdb/docs/v2.1/admin-ui-statements-page.md

 ## Limitation

-The **Statements** page displays the details of the SQL statements executed only within a specified time interval.
-At the end of the specified time interval, the display is wiped clean, and you'll not see any statements on the **Statements** page until the next set of statements is executed.
+The **Statements** page displays the details of the SQL statements executed within a specified time interval.
+At the end of the interval, the display is wiped clean, and you'll not see any statements on the page until the next set of statements is executed.
 By default, the time interval is set to one hour; however, you can customize the interval using the [`diagnostics.reporting.interval`](cluster-settings.html#settings) cluster setting.

 ## Selecting an application